 My dissertation (supervised by Susan Sauvé Meyer) addresses a longstanding interpretive puzzle involving Plato’s apparently conflicting accounts of psychic conflict.
 I argue that a better understanding of the soul helps to resolve this puzzle, and that we can properly understand Plato’s conception of the soul by focusing on his account of self-mastery (to kreittō heautou).
 Self-mastery is a concept well-suited to this project because it is treated consistently across dialogues and features centrally in discussions of psychic conflict.
 My dissertation is part of a larger research project on personal identity in Plato.

 My master’s thesis (supervised by Thomas Johansen) examines the relationship between parts and wholes in Plato’s Parmenides, where a rapidly escalating series of one-many puzzles yields the surprising result that forms are wholes composed of parts.
 In order to explain how each form can be ‘one’ whole composed of ‘many’ parts, Plato introduces a new sort of unity: a one that is not also a many.
 I explore what this radically simple unity entails for Plato’s ethical and metaphysical views, focusing on his enigmatic claim that the one is the good.

 Here is a sample of some other projects currently in progress:

-1) In book six of the Nicomachean Ethics, Aristotle distinguishes between two parts of the rational faculty: one part is said to contemplate ‘things whose principles cannot be otherwise,’ while the other is said to calculate ‘variable things.’
-While both parts have received considerable treatment in the literature, they tend to be analyzed either in isolation or in contradistinction.
+1) In book six of the Nicomachean Ethics, Aristotle distinguishes between two parts of the rational faculty: one part is said to contemplate ‘things whose principles cannot be otherwise,’ while the other is said to calculate ‘variable things’ (1139a6).
+Although both parts have received considerable treatment in the literature, they tend to be analyzed either in isolation or in contradistinction.
 Both approaches, however, obscure the simple fact that each is part of a single rational faculty.
-Given that the stated aim of book six is to determine the standard that ‘fixes’ right reason (1138b33), I argue that the role of the contemplative part of the rational faculty is to grasp stable first-principles which serve as the mark to which the calculative part looks in practical deliberation.
+Noting that the stated aim of book six is to determine the standard that ‘fixes’ right reason (1138b33), I argue that the role of the contemplative part of the rational faculty is to grasp stable first-principles, which both ‘fix’ and ultimately explain what makes the reasoning of the calculative part ‘right’ in practical deliberation.